wwliao/hprc_release2_variant_calling/README.md

 # Variant Calling for the HPRC Release 2

-This repository contains Nextflow workflows for assembly-based and HiFi-based variant calling for 231 individuals in the [Human Pangenome Reference Consortium (HPRC)](https://humanpangenome.org) Release 2.
-It includes workflows for aligning assemblies and HiFi reads to both GRCh38_no_alt and CHM13v2 reference genomes, as well as workflows for variant calling using multiple tools for small and structural variants.
+This repository contains Nextflow workflows for assembly-based and HiFi-based variant calling for 231 individuals in the Human Pangenome Reference Consortium (HPRC) Release 2.
+It includes workflows for aligning assemblies and HiFi reads to reference genomes, as well as workflows for calling variants from these alignments using multiple tools for small and structural variants.
 Additionally, [index files](#index-files) are provided for easy access to assemblies, HiFi reads, alignments, and variant callsets.

 ## Overview